lf-edge/eden/README.md

 Tests are structured as normal Golang tests by using `_test.go` nomenclature and be available for test runs using standard go test framework.

-## The architecture of the solution:
+## The architecture of the solution

 ![Architecture](/Eden_eve_architecture.png)